Ahhh, the sweet sound of dramatic, alloyed, rhythmic accents; in other words… bring on the CRASH CYMBALS!!

 They’re known as a “company of drummers making products for drummers”.
 I believe it – in 1974 Meinl was the first company to have the smarts to offer a start-up cymbal set so we all could save bucks on our first cymbal outing.
 Thanks, Meinl!

 All reviews I read on this particular cymbal were all five stars too, so… I’m not the only one who thinks so!
-If you’re ready for an inexpensive dip into the cool pool of ringing, accentuating tone, wait no longer… just go HERE.
+If you’re ready for an inexpensive dip into the cool pool of ringing, accentuating tone, you need wait no longer… !

-- The Stagg 16″ SH Medium Crash: This Belgian company has been helping beginner musicians afford their first instruments and accessories since 1995.
-They’re still mostly an online company here in the States, so I’d never encountered their sound or products before.
+This Belgian company has been helping beginner musicians afford their first instruments and accessories since 1995.
+They’re still mostly an online company here in the States, so I’d never encountered their sound or products before in any of the many cymbal rooms I’ve frequented over the years.

 Researching them this week, however, I was very pleasantly surprised!
-For the price I found very few that could compete with the well-rounded sound they deliver, at least when it comes to a 16″ crash.
-I can hear this one sitting in one of my mixes just fine on certain genres and songs.
+For the price I found very few others that could compete with the well-rounded sound they deliver, at least when it comes to being a 16″ crash.

 Also, the reviews I read from others were all five star ratings on this particular cymbal.
 Way to stand up to the big dogs, Stagg!